stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 #> 1     0     0     0     0     0     0     0     0     0     0     0
 #> 2     1     0     0     0     0     0     0     0     0     0     0
 ```

-This will return a summary showing the count of missing values in each
-column for each transmission type (`am`), helping you quickly assess
-data quality across different groups.

-### Example 2: Analyze Missing Data by Month in the airquality Dataset

-You can also use the function to check missing data patterns in
-different subsets of a dataset.
-Here, we analyze the R built-in
-`airquality` dataset, grouping by the `Month` column.

 ``` r
 # Count missing values by the `Month` column in `airquality`